 Getting lost in this maze may be one of the best things you can do in Guanajuato.
 We recommend ditching the map and GPS while roaming around centro.
 You’ll gain a sense of discovery as you stumble across charming surprises around each corner.

 Also, be sure to wander into Guanajuato’s elaborate network of tunnels.
 These subterranean streets were initially built as a means to divert flooding, but today they are instead used to divert traffic out of the historic city center.
-These tunnels all have sidewalks but we’d only suggest poking into the shorter ones.
+Most of Guanajuato’s tunnels do have sidewalks.
+Yet we’d only suggest poking into the shorter ones.
 Leave the longer tunnels for the cars!

 There’s no need to search for this grand cathedral.
 If walking around Guanajuato’s historic city center, you’ll undoubtedly stumble across the looming Basílica de Nuestra Señora de Guanajuato.